Nau mai, haere mai – Welcome Teachers!

 Greater Wellington Regional Council now has stream testing kits available to loan to schools.
 If you would like more information, CLICK HERE.

 To book a kit for your school, email: firstname.lastname@example.orgThe Current – Student Journal about Te Awarua o Porirua Harbour In 2017 and 2019 we worked with schools in the catchment for Te Awarua o Porirua Harbour to create a student journal of creative work.
 Both projects were led by Esme Dawson, an educator at Pātaka Art + Museum.
 Students worked with local artists and writers, and explored lots of different ways to express and share their ideas about their local waterways.
 You can access the journals online here: The Current Ed 1 – Journal about Te Awarua-o-Porirua Harbour The Current Ed 2_ 2020_Journal about Te Awarua o Porirua Harbour

-The Porirua Harbour Trust has welcomed funding from the Philipp Family Foundation Charitable Trust for our education programme to be run in schools within the Porirua Harbour catchment.
+The Porirua Harbour Trust welcomed funding from the Philipp Family Foundation Charitable Trust for the education programme run in schools within the Porirua Harbour catchment until the end of 2021.
 Please read the information about teacher professional development opportunities, and funding support for low decile schools (found in the menu selection under Education).